 Being in close, steamy quarters with your partner also presents the opportunity for some seriously sensual foreplay, so be sure to take your time and enjoy it.

 Lather each other up and really take the time to enjoy each other’s body.
 Take advantage of the setting to experiment with different textures and sensations while you tease each other.
 Use soaps, oils, washcloths, and loofahs to stimulate each other’s senses.
 Just be creative and have fun with it.

-While the sexy mood and the confined space of a shower might inspire you and your partner to try some more acrobatic positions, the reality of slippery walls and floors means that you should probably stick to positions that aren’t going send you both on a highly embarrassing trip to the emergency room.
+The reality of slippery walls and floors means that you should probably stick to positions that aren’t going send you both on a highly embarrassing trip to the emergency room.
 Ideally, these are positions that will provide you with the most balance and involve you keeping both feet on the floor.
-Here are a few you can try:
+Here are a few you can try.

-• Oil-based lube - Not only should oil-based lubes not be used in the shower, but they should probably be avoided altogether.
-Oil-based lubes can degrade the integrity of condoms making them porous or causing tears, they can be messy and hard to clean, and they create a breeding ground for bacteria.
-No, thank you.
+Not only should oil-based lubes not be used in the shower, but they can degrade the integrity of condoms, making them porous or causing tears.
+They can also be messy and hard to clean.

 Images are for illustrative purposes only.